harveshvaran/ftp82_laptop/WEEK1.md

     * Select your own password
     * Tell the facilitator the username just created
     * You will get mail to verify your mail address; click the link to complete the verification
-    * The facilitator will add you to the hexaware github organization
+    * The facilitator will add you to the hexaware github organization and also give you access to the team's repository
     * You will get a mail inviting you to the HexaInnovLab organization.
 Please join the organization.
     * Follow the instructions as in https://help.github.com/articles/connecting-to-github-with-ssh/
       * Skip "Checking for existing SSH keys" as this is a fresh installation